bacardi55/b-55-log/pages/plugins-carew.md

 - [BlogRoll](/plugins-carew-blogroll.html): a simple list of links;
 - [FastNav](/plugins-carew-fastnav.html): add link to the next / previous blog post.
+- [TagList](/plugins-carew-taglist.html): Create a list of tags used in your blog post.

 That's it for now, I'll try to create new one soon :)